3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### C\# Unity

-This implementation allows the camera module to be written directly into the plugin.
+This implementation allows the camera module to be written directly into a Unity Managed Plugin.
 One of the benefits of implementing the camera module within the Unity plugin, is the reduction in complexity of the project.
-There will not be the need for an external DLL for the camera module and will simplify the structure of the project.
+There will not be the need for us to generate an external DLL for the camera module and will simplify the structure of the project.
 Another benefit to this approach is the automatic memory management that a managed language provides.
 This reduces the complexity for the programmer, allows for faster